mbakholdina/lib-srt-utils/configs/README.md

 `interface`: interface where network conditions will be applied.
 `rules`: list of rules that will apply to the previous interface.
 For more information, visit [tc-netem docs](http://man7.org/linux/man-pages/man8/tc-netem.8.html)

+If this task was used, after the experiment `sudo tc qdisc del dev [interface] root` must be run in the machine where the network conditions were added in order to clean the rules applied.

+If running on remote-runner, make sure to remove the password for sudo.

 ## Supported Object Runners and Their Configs